JasonFeng02/YOLO-v5-Learning-Summary/README.md

 ## About Learning

+if you want to see how i describe my learning summary in Chinese,[CLICK-HERE](./小结.md)

 ### About Training Results and HOW TO TRAIN
 Also,it has some tips of Creating your own dataset and how to improve your dataset [Dataset-and-Models](https://docs.ultralytics.com/tutorials/training-tips-best-results/)